When a Man Loves: Production

 When a Man Loves re-teamed Barrymore and Costello after 1925's The Sea Beast.
 The film is the third and last film in Barrymore's first Warners contract, having been preceded by The Sea Beast and Don Juan.
 He and director Alan Crosland re-teamed at United Artists to make The Beloved Rogue, another French costume story that was selected because of the popularity of When a Man Loves.
 This film version of When a Man Loves repeats the ending of The Sea Beast, providing a happy ending rather than the tragic ending of the source material.

 Many of the people who worked on the previous year's Don Juan worked on When a Man Loves, such as director Crosland, writer Bess Meredyth, editor Harold McCord, and director of photography Byron Haskin.

 Response

-When the film played in the theater, the audience was so amazed that the sound was coming from the speakers, not from an actual live orchestra.
+When the film played in the theater, the audience was amazed that the sound was coming from the speakers, not from an actual live orchestra.
 A New York Times reviewer wrote that he, and probably the rest of the audience, forgot the fact that there was actually no orchestra in the theater.
 At the end of the film, The Vitaphone Symphony Orchestra was shown to the audience for about 15 seconds.